 1. Embracing Diversity to Grow Our State

 Part of embracing diversity also means recognizing that communities that have faced historic oppression require tools to help uplift them out of poverty and into opportunity.
 This reduces the long-term economic burden on our state and lessens the amount of people on welfare, lowers crime as people are removed from a place of desperation, and grows our economy as more individuals enter the workforce through higher education and job training.
 This isn't about "special rights."
-It's about how even as the law and personal opinions have become more inclusive, when generations of people have been oppressed in many communities for decades, it requires resources to get them where we need to be and to make our communities stronger.
 My career has been dedicated to uplifting marginalized communities into opportunity through pragmatic socio-economic policy.
 I'll carry that expertise and perspective with me in every decision I make, on every issue we are faced with.

 2. Equal Protection Under the Law